Funding

 Coralogix's $200 Million Round Puts AI-Agent Monitoring on the Enterprise Watchlist

 Coralogix raised $200 million in Series F financing to expand software-monitoring tools for AI-agent operations.
 The round valued the company at $1.6 billion post-money and brought total capital raised to $550 million.
-The practical test is whether enterprise use of AI agents turns observability spending into durable growth for Coralogix.
+The practical question is whether enterprise use of AI agents turns observability spending into durable growth for Coralogix.

 Coralogix's $200 Million Round Puts AI-Agent Monitoring on the Enterprise Watchlist